Is Fluoride Important to Dental Health?

 Are There Risks With Fluoride Treatments?

 Fluoride treatments are very safe.
 The amount of fluoride used in a varnish might be concentrated, but the actual amount of fluoride is still within safe measures.
 You should keep fluoride supplements away from children and only use the recommended amount.
-Too much fluoride can cause staining on teeth.
+Too much fluoride can stain teeth.
 If you take too much fluoride, you may have nausea or diarrhea.
 Children under three years old should not use a fluoride toothpaste, but they can receive fluoride treatments from a dentist.
 Water fluoridation is safe for children and adults.

 Don’t Ignore Dental Care